-Our consolidated earnings increased primarily from Avista Utilities, which had higher earnings due to benefits from our completed general rate cases in Idaho and Washington, effective September 1, 2021 and October 1, 2021, respectively.
+Our consolidated earnings decreased in the second quarter primarily from higher operating and maintenance costs, depreciation, and interest expense at Avista Utilities.
+This was partially offset by benefits from our completed general rate cases in Idaho and Washington, effective September 1, 2021 and October 1, 2021, respectively.
 The benefits from the general rate cases are recognized through lower income tax expense.
-Avista Utilities also had customer growth.
-These were partially offset by higher net power supply costs, higher depreciation and higher operating and maintenance costs.
+Avista Utilities also had customer growth, contributing to increased utility margin.
 More detailed explanations of each category are below.

-(a) The tax impact of each line item was calculated using Avista Corp.'s statutory tax rate (federal and state combined) of 23.05 percent.

-- (b) Electric utility margin (operating revenues less resource costs) decreased and was impacted primarily by the following: - Increased net power supply costs, primarily due to increased power and natural gas fuel prices.
-For the first quarter of 2022, we had a \$1.9 million pre-tax benefit under the Energy Recovery Mechanism (ERM) in Washington, compared to a \$4.3 million pre-tax benefit for the first quarter of 2021.
-While we are in a benefit position with the ERM for the first quarter of 2022, we expect to be in an expense position by the end of 2022 in the 90 percent customers/10 percent Company sharing band. - Customer growth contributed additional retail electric revenue, which partially offset the higher power supply costs. - (c) Natural gas utility margin (operating revenues less resource costs) increased and was impacted primarily by higher customer usage and customer growth which contributed additional retail natural gas revenue. - (d) Other operating expenses increased in the first quarter of 2022 primarily due to higher inflation which caused increased employee wages and benefits and outside service expenses.
-We also had higher wildfire resiliency costs and insurance costs. - (e) Depreciation and amortization increased primarily due to additions to utility plant. - (f) Interest expense increased due to a higher level of debt outstanding and a slight increase in interest rates in the first quarter of 2022. - (g) Our effective tax rate was negative 17.8 percent for the first quarter of 2022, compared to positive 15.2 percent for the first quarter of 2021.
+- (a) The tax impact of each line item was calculated using Avista Corp.'s statutory tax rate (federal and state combined) of 23.05 percent. - (b) Electric utility margin (operating revenues less resource costs) increased and was impacted primarily by the following: - Decreased net power supply costs, primarily due to lower customer loads and higher hydroelectric generation when compared to 2021.
+For the second quarter of 2022, we had a \$4.8 million pre-tax expense under the Energy Recovery Mechanism (ERM) in Washington, compared to a \$7.6 million pre-tax expense for the second quarter of 2021.
+For the first half of 2022, we had a \$2.8 million pre-tax expense under the ERM, compared to a \$3.3 million pre-tax expense for the first half of 2021.
+We expect to be in an expense position by the end of 2022 in the 90 percent customers/10 percent Company sharing band. - Retail customer growth. - (c) Natural gas utility margin (operating revenues less resource costs) increased and was impacted primarily by higher customer usage and customer growth which contributed additional retail natural gas revenue. - (d) Other operating expenses increased in the first half of 2022 primarily due to a \$4.0 million write-off of Dry Ash Disposal System assets, as well as increased employee wages and benefits, outside service expenses, inflation and insurance costs. - (e) Depreciation and amortization increased primarily due to additions to utility plant. - (f) Interest expense increased due to a higher level of debt outstanding and an increase in interest rates in the first half of 2022. - (g) Our effective tax rate was negative 9.6 percent for the second quarter of 2022, compared to positive 14.6 percent for the second quarter of 2021.
+For the year-to-date, our effective tax rate was negative 16.6 percent compared to positive 15.1 percent in the prior year.
 The decrease in the tax rate was primarily due to the recognition of income taxes related to our Idaho and Washington completed general rate cases in late 2021 which allowed for flow through treatment for certain tax items.
-For the full year of 2022, we expect our effective tax rate to be negative 17.8 percent.
+For the full year of 2022, we expect our effective tax rate to be negative 16.6 percent. - (h) Earnings at our other businesses increased due to net investment gains recognized during the period primarily due to fair value adjustments in certain equity investments, resulting in net unrealized gains.